 A Geospatial Equipment and Technology Institute (GETI) could fill this void and provide a forum for firms providing surveying, mapping, and geospatial equipment, instrument, and software to address their particular needs and interests.
 It can be a non-profit organization, formed under section 501 (c)(6) of the Internal Revenue Code as a forum for networking, advocacy, information sharing, market studies, business partnering, and other collaborative activities.

 Recent events have demonstrated the need for an organization such as GETI.
 First, it was discovered that U.S. tax dollars from the National Science Foundation (NSF) are being used to subsidize a university to develop new geospatial software that will duplicate and compete with the private sector.
-A webinar was recently held that demonstrated there was little consultation with existing private sector, for-profit software and equipment firms, and highlighted the fact that the U.S. government lacks a policy and procedure for evaluating the need for geospatial research and development (R&D) and for getting the commercial sector’s input, for prioritizing such R&D, and for assuring that tax dollars are not wasted on unnecessary, low priority, duplicative, or competitive R&D. An organization like GETI can provide that effective voice and needed advice to the government.
+A webinar was recently held that demonstrated there was little consultation with the existing private sector, for-profit software, and equipment firms, and highlighted the fact that the U.S. government lacks policy and procedure for evaluating the need for geospatial research and development (R&D) and forgetting the commercial sector’s input, for prioritizing such R&D, and for assuring those tax dollars are not wasted on unnecessary, low priority, duplicative, or competitive R&D. An organization like GETI can provide that effective voice and needed advice to the government.

-GETI and the March 23 meeting are being organized by John Palatiello, a recognized leader in association management, public policy, and government relations for firms and organizations in the surveying, mapping, geospatial, and engineering related fields.
+GETI is being organized by John Palatiello, a recognized leader in association management, public policy, and government relations for firms and organizations in the surveying, mapping, geospatial, and engineering-related fields.